cos301-2019-se/A-Recognition/Database_Manager/README.md

 }
 ```

-#### /updateEvent
+#### updateEvent
-Endpoint to allow the updating of a existing event.
+Function to allow the update of a existing event.
 The request:

 Example:
 ```
 {